Beer and staff shortages – is this the Brexit you wanted, Tim Martin? | Femi Oluwole

 Can you imagine the entertainment value of watching Brexiteers argue with their past selves from 2016?

-In this week’s episode of “Brexit vs Brexiteers”, we discover that Wetherspoon’s, the pub chain owned by arch-Brexiteer Tim Martin, is suffering from beer shortages, partly due to Brexit.
+In this week’s episode of “Brexit vs Brexiteers”, we discover that Wetherspoon, the pub chain owned by arch-Brexiteer Tim Martin, is suffering from beer shortages, partly due to Brexit.

 This is why we need to invent time travel.
 Sure, going back and stopping Brexit would be great, but can you imagine the entertainment value of watching Brexiteers argue with their past selves from 2016?
 The ratings alone would boost the economy so much we’d soon forget about Brexit and Covid.